kera-cudmore/seaside-sewing/README.md

 #### **Features for next version**

 Due to time constraints, I have not had chance to implement the wishlist and review features in this version of the shop.
 I have taken the time to make sure that the core functionality of the site is complete and would like to add these features in the next version.
-This is the same for the social media log in section.
+This is the same for the social media log in section, and the header and footer images.

 #### **Home Page**